JavadRostami3/React-Project/README.md

-Here's an English version of the README formatted for `.md` file:

----

 # React Project Rewrite

 This project was originally written using **SASS** and **JavaScript**.
 It has now been rewritten using **React**, where each section of the site is broken down into individual **components** found in the `components` folder.
 The project uses **Vite** for development, and you can run it locally using the command `npm run dev`.